mirioeggmann/iet-gibb-bilderdb/README.md

 No frameworks were allowed except Bootstrap, Materialize and JQuery.
 Furthermore we had to use a mvc framework of our school or build our own.
 I build my own but there is a lot to improve because we hadn't long to finish the project.
-Maybe I will upgrade the mvc of this project in my summer holidays.
-First I will try to use Frameworks like CakePHP or Laravel to see how they build their oop mvc framework.

 ## Contact